frizensami/plagiarism-basic/README.md

     - Removing all non alphanumeric characters

 ### 10.2.
 Choosing n, s and M
-- `n` is a user-chosen value to indicate **how many words** a string needs to be before being considered for plagiarism
+- `n` is a user-chosen value to indicate **how many words** a string needs to be before being considered for plagiarism.
+If the value is too low, the false positive rate will be very high (imagine matching the phrase "I am" for `n = 2`).
+If the value is too high, correspondingly, the false negative rate will be too high.
-- `s` is a user-chosen value to indicate **how similar** the strings have to be before being considered for plagiarism
+- `s` is a user-chosen value to indicate **how similar** the strings have to be before being considered for plagiarism.
+This follows the opposite false positive/negative trend as `n` (too high = too many false positive and vice versa), but only affects results when a non `equal` metric is used.
 - `M` is the **metric** used to evaluate the strings for similarity.
 They can be one of the following
     - `equal`: checks if the strings are equal, ignores `s` value.
 Uses hashed set intersections, very fast.
     - `lev`: uses the Levenshtein distance between the words, uses the `s` value.
 Compares between all combinations of string fragments, very slow at the moment.